-The MedStar hospitals state that neither application complies with this standard.
+The MedStar Hospitals state that neither application complies with the financial feasibility standard.
 (DI #34GF, p.
-30) They state that neither has demonstrated revenue generation that exceeds expenses and BWMC explicitly stated this was the case, on a stand-alone basis.
-They claim that this failure is the result of unrealistic utilization and revenue projections (too high) and expense estimates (too low), based on incomplete analysis of staffing needs.
-The MedStar Health hospitals state that neither application disclosed "the true costs of a fully functioning cardiac surgery program" staffing costs of the proposed cardiac surgery programs are unknown (DI #34GF, p.
-19) and staffing is not adequate to meet accreditation standards.
-(DI #34GF, p.
-20).
+30).
+They state that neither has demonstrated revenue generation that exceeds expenses on a stand-alone basis and note that BWMC explicitly acknowledged this.
+They claim that this failure is the result of unrealistic utilization projections, producing revenue projections that are too high and expense estimates that are too low, based on each applicant's incomplete analysis of staffing needs.
+The MedStar Hospitals state that, because neither application disclosed "the true costs of a fully functioning cardiac surgery program," staffing costs of each proposed cardiac surgery program are unknown, and staffing is inadequate to meet accreditation standards.
+(DI #34GF, pp. 19-20).